How Long It Takes To Buy A House: A Purchase Timeline From Preapproval To Closing

 You’re officially a homeowner after you finish up your closing meeting.

 Buying a house is a major undertaking, and it could take you about a year to go from your current home into a new one depending on a variety of factors.
-The first step is getting initial approval to show agents and sellers that you’re ready to buy.
+The first step in your home buying journey is getting initial approval to show agents and sellers that you’re ready to buy.

 1 Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance and appraisal as well as a satisfactory title report/search.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
 This offer is not valid for self-employed clients.
 Rocket Mortgage reserves the right to cancel this offer at any time.
 Acceptance of this offer constitutes the acceptance of these terms and conditions, which are subject to change at the sole discretion of Rocket Mortgage.
 Additional conditions or exclusions may apply.